Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer

 In this paper we present the isolation and detection of individual strontium atoms in an optical tweezer with a working distance of 37 mm (NA = 0.26).
 Combined with a conductive coating on the lenses and in-vacuo electrodes, this system is designed to provide a tweezer array platform compatible with precision measurement, and in particular with our proposal to create non-classical states in optical atomic clocks using Rydberg states \cite{Gil2014}.
 We observe that it is possible to load ultra-cold atoms into the tweezer directly from a magneto-optical trap operating on a narrow intercombination line, even when the differential AC Stark shift on the cooling transition is significant, in agreement with the results in \cite{Covey2018}.
-By subsequently ramping adiabatically to much deeper traps, we show that the trapped atoms can be imaged without loss due to light-assisted collisions, avoiding the projection of the atom number in the trap onto either zero or one commonly observed in tweezer experiments.
-As a result we can distinguish states of $N=0 - 3$ atoms in the tweezer within in 300\ $\upmu$s.
-Monitoring the decay of the trapped atom number could provide a route to quasi-deterministic preparation of single-atom states without transport, and with an overall efficiency that is comparable to the current state-of-the-art of 90\% obtained using light-assisted collisions \cite{Grunzweig2010,Lester2015,Carpentier2013}.